 Motorcycle Safety Inspection

 The NC safety inspection guidelines are roughly the same for all motor vehicles, including motorcycles.
-However, there are some minor (and rather intuitive) adjustments made for motorcycle inspections.
-For example, instead of requiring two properly-functioning headlights, motorcycle inspections, naturally, only require one.
+However, there are some minor (and intuitive) adjustments made for motorcycle inspections.
+For example, instead of requiring two properly functioning headlights, motorcycle inspections, naturally, only require one.

 What Happens if I Fail my Vehicle Inspection?

-Unfortunately, you cannot renew your NC registration with a failed safety inspection.
-Instead, the DMV will block your registration application until the safety inspection is passed.
-Thankfully, these inspections are completed by mechanics, who happen to know a thing or two about safety repairs.
-You can have any safety issues serviced to ensure that you pass your inspection.
+Unfortunately, you cannot renew your NC registration with a failed inspection.
+Instead, the DMV will block your registration application until your vehicle passes.
+Thankfully, these inspections are completed by mechanics, who happen to know a thing or two about repairs.
+You can have any issues serviced to ensure that you pass your inspection with flying colors.

 Unlike an emissions inspection, you cannot file a waiver or become exempt from passing your safety inspection.
-One exception does apply to NC motor vehicles: antique vehicles (35 years or older) are not required to pass a safety inspection for vehicle registration.
+One exception does apply to NC motor vehicles: antique vehicles (35 years or older) are not required to pass an inspection for vehicle registration.

 Chapel Hill Tire Annual Vehicle Inspections